TheArturthur/CoppermindScraper/Cosmere/Aon.md

 >“*First, Language*”
 \-Ars Arcanum

 This Aon serves as the starting point for all other Aons.
+It's appearance is based off of the geography of the kingdom of Arelon.
 *Examples:* AonDor, Aonic

 ### Aan